 Here is a link to a powerful speech she recently made: https://www.theguardian.com/environment/2019/apr/23/greta-thunberg-full-speech-to-mps-you-did-not-act-in-time

-Dr. Juan Pablo Ruiz works as a postdoctoral researcher at the National Research Mentoring Network and has a PhD in biochemistry.
-He learned during his Ph.D. that he was autistic-he was diagnosed after he began working with a therapist for mental health.
+Dr. Fátima Sancheznieto works as a postdoctoral researcher at the National Research Mentoring Network and has a PhD in biochemistry.
+She learned during her Ph.D. that she was autistic-she was diagnosed after she began working with a therapist for mental health.
 Dr. Ruiz speaks openly of the stigma that stops a lot of college students from talking about or seeking help for mental health and especially the stigma that a lot of autistic scientists might feel about talking about their experiences.
-He has chosen to speak openly of both of these topics to help other people feel comfortable with themselves.
-Dr. Ruiz has taken a different path in academia than many.
-After his experiences, he realized being a biochemistry researcher wasn’t for him.
-Instead, he’d rather work to better understand how we mentor and create the next generation of scientists, through mentoring.
+She has chosen to speak openly of both of these topics to help other people feel comfortable with themselves.
+Dr. Sancheznieto has taken a different path in academia than many.
+After her experiences, she realized being a biochemistry researcher wasn’t for her.
+Instead, she’d rather work to better understand how we mentor and create the next generation of scientists, through mentoring.
 Many of you may not know this, but in graduate school, the most important relationship that you have is with your advisor-who teaches you how to research, helps you develop a project, writes your recommendation letters, and more.
 You generally choose your school based not on the program, but the mentor themself.
 Who you choose is critical, because your mentor remains an important part of your career long after you graduate in many cases (my mentor and I work together on multiple projects, years later for example!)
-Because of this, there are a lot of opportunities for mentoring to go wonderfully or go horribly wrong.
+Because of this, there are a lot of opportunities for mentoring to go wonderfully or go not so great.
 The NRMN is working to help identify how to have positive mentoring impacts and is working towards making STEM a better place for underrepresented groups, after many research papers have shown that scientists from racial minorities are awarded fewer grants from national federally funded agencies (yes, even today).
-Dr. Ruiz is an awesome example of a scientist that is working to make science a better place for many people, but especially for people who are autistic, where many stereotypes make it difficult for scientists to work comfortably, and people who experience mental health illnesses, such as anxiety and depression.
+Dr. Sancheznieto is an awesome example of a scientist that is working to make science a better place for many people, but especially for people who are autistic, where many stereotypes make it difficult for scientists to work comfortably, and people who experience mental health illnesses, such as anxiety and depression.

-I asked him if he had any advice for students who might relate to his experiences and this is what he said: the one advice I have for them is that their definition of normal is perfect and they can find solidarity in that.
-For me that meant weekends shut up in lab or at home writing fantasy stories and doing homework because that’s what I enjoyed, more so than parties or sporting events.
+I asked her if she had any advice for students who might relate to her experiences and this is what she said: “the one advice I have for them is that their definition of normal is perfect and they can find solidarity in that.
+For me, that meant weekends shut up in lab or at home writing fantasy stories and doing homework because that’s what I enjoyed, more so than parties or sporting events.
 Now I find myself playing Dungeons and Dragons quite often and being comfortable with just being, well, me.
-I think it comes down to finding support to both learn about yourself and feel comfortable in your own skin, especially since science can be a difficult and lonely path in and of itself, without taking minority or disabilities into account
+I think it comes down to finding support to both learn about yourself and feel comfortable in your own skin, especially since science can be a difficult and lonely path in and of itself, without taking minority or disabilities into account.”